 Mobile robots operating via telepresence from a distance location are becoming a beneficial tool in the health care sector.
 This type of assistive technology constitutes a very important and prosperous avenue where the ultimate goal is decreasing the load on the health care system and improving the quality of life of patients by reducing hospitalization periods.

 Technological advancements have allowed the implementation of robots in many areas of our lives.
 The American advanced technology company iRobot has designed robots for space exploration and military purposes since the founding of the company in 1990.

-Research and development efforts by iRobot don’t just stop at consumer electronics; this firm have collaborated with InTouch Health - a company dedicated to design and manufacturing of telemedicine remote presence medical devices - recently made quite an impression on the media with the announcement of a new telemedicine robot doctor (RP-VITA) that allows physicians to interact with patients in a hospital setting to offer healthcare.
-The following video demonstrates application of the telepresence robotic technology in a hospital setting.
+Research and development efforts by iRobot don’t just stop at consumer electronics; this firm has collaborated with InTouch Health - a company dedicated to designing and manufacturing telemedicine remote presence medical devices - recently announced a new telemedicine robot doctor (RP-VITA) that allows physicians to interact with patients in a hospital setting to offer healthcare.
+The following video demonstrates the application of the telepresence robotic technology in a hospital setting.

 The RP-VITA remote telemedicine device is made up of cameras, microphones, sensors to allow for 3D mapping, and a stethoscope to help monitor the internal sounds of the human body.
 The front screen to the RP-VITA device allows for user interface between the remote physician and the patient.